brianxautumn/git-recovery-techniques-demo/README.md

-# Fixing things in git
+# Fixing things in git!

 ## Step 1 Identify how far you got!
 ![git](/git.png)